Arthurin/arthurjukebox/README.md

 # arthurjukebox
 Manage music library easily by making a music-box.
-I'm using Volumio, Raspberry and its gpio (Buttons, LCD screen)
+I'm using Volumio, Raspberry and its gpio (Buttons, LCD screen).

 ## Install
 sudo apt-get install git-core